tafia/calamine/README.md

 ## Performance

-While is no official benchmark yet, my first tests show a major boost compared to official C# libraries:
+While there is no official benchmark yet, my first tests show a significant boost compared to official C# libraries:
 - Reading cell values: at least 3 times faster
-- Reading vba code: you do not need to read the cells before processing the vba part, which saves a crazy amount of time
+- Reading vba code: office does not read all sheets when opening your workbook, this is not fair

 ## Warning